 (D) No person shall be eligible to take the comprehensive driver examination provided for in this rule until that person first successfully demonstrates that the applicant's visual acuity as measured through the bioptic/telescopic device and the applicant's visual fields as measured with the bioptic/telescopic device in place meet the vision standards set forth in rule 4501:1-1-20 of the Administrative Code.

-(E) A person who has obtained a certificate of successful completion and recommendation for a comprehensive driver examination and a restricted out-of-state driver who has successfully completed the highway patrol examinations in paragraph (C) of this rule shall be eligible to take a comprehensive driver examination administered by the Ohio highway patrol.
+(E) A person who has obtained a certificate of successful completion and recommendation for a comprehensive driver examination and a restricted out-of-state driver who has successfully completed the bureau of motor vehicles examinations in paragraph (C) of this rule shall be eligible to take a comprehensive driver examination administered by the a certified bioptic exam station.
 A person who has an Ohio driver's license restricted to daytime driving only pursuant to paragraph (C)(2)(b) or (D)(1)(b) of rule 4501:1-1-20 of the Administrative Code shall be eligible to take a comprehensive night driving examination after complying with paragraphs (K)(1) and (K)(2) of this rule.

-(F) The comprehensive driver examination shall be administered by at least two examiners employed by the highway patrol each of whom shall be trained to administer a comprehensive driver examination in accordance with this rule.
+(F) The comprehensive driver examination shall be administered by at least two examiners employed by the bureau of motor vehicles each of whom shall be trained to administer a comprehensive driver examination in accordance with this rule.

 (G) The comprehensive driver examination shall be over a route or routes which are specifically designated for examination purposes under this rule, shall be sufficiently comprehensive to adequately test the driving skills and perception abilities of a person using a bioptic/telescopic device, and shall test the person's ability to operate and react appropriately to various traffic conditions.

-(I) If the person passes the comprehensive driving examination, a driver's license shall be issued subject to any restrictions suitable to the licensee's driving ability as determined by the highway patrol examiners unless those restrictions are modified or disapproved, in writing, by the registrar or his authorized designee.
+(I) If the person passes the comprehensive driving examination, a driver's license shall be issued subject to any restrictions suitable to the licensee's driving ability as determined by the bureau of motor vehicles examiners unless those restrictions are modified or disapproved, in writing, by the registrar or his or her authorized designee.
 The person's first license shall be restricted to driving during daylight hours only unless the person is eligible to take a comprehensive night driving examination under paragraph (E) of this rule and complies with paragraphs (K)(1) and (K)(2) of this rule.

-If the person fails the night driving examination, the daytime driving privileges shall not be revoked unless determined and documented by a physician, highway patrol examiner or the registrar that the person cannot operate during daylight hours without the appropriate bioptic/telescopic device.
+If the person fails the night driving examination, the daytime driving privileges shall not be revoked unless determined and documented by a physician, bureau of motor vehicles examiner or the registrar that the person cannot operate during daylight hours without the appropriate bioptic/telescopic device.